SA12IF34/Fate-Page/README.md

 ---

 ### How to test it
-The project does not have written tests.
+The project has no written tests.

 ___

 ### Purpose of the project
-This project showcases my skills and capabilities using TailwindCSS, and that's the primary purpose of the project.
+This project showcases my skills and capabilities using TailwindCSS, and that's the main purpose of the project.
 It demonstrates the usage of TailwindCSS in various positions and complex designs, as well as the use of custom classes.

 ***